piomin/sample-spring-microservices/readme.md

 In the most cases you need to have Maven, JDK8+ and Docker for running third-party software like Zipkin or Logstash.
 In the fifth example with Kubernetes you will have to run **Minikube** on your local machine.
 The best way to run the sample applications is with IDEs like IntelliJ IDEA or Eclipse.

+### How to Run

+docker-compose up

+If you want to change anything on any service(s), you need to build the service(s) you changed and then :

+docker-compose build
+docker-compose up

+### How to Run

+docker-compose down

 ## Architecture

 Our sample microservices-based system consists of the following modules: